Key polynomials for simple extensions of valued fields: Augmenting sets of key polynomials

-This means, by definition, that $h$ can be written as a sum of monomials in $\mathbf{Q}_{i+1}$ of value at least $\nu'(h)$, hence it belongs to the ideal generated by all such monomials.
+This means, by definition, that $h$ can be written as a sum of standard monomials in $\mathbf{Q}_{i+1}$ of value at least $\nu(h)$, hence it belongs to the additive abelian group generated by all such monomials.
 This completes the proof. \end{proof}